The64thGamer/cheeseepedia/content/wiki/Fun Zone & Pizza.md

 The Pizza Time Theatre in Chico California on 966 East Avenue opened in July 1982.
 The locationed would get the [SPT 1992 Remodel Program]({{< ref "wiki/SPT 1992 Remodel Program.md" >}}) in 1993, which added the CEC Pizza logo & New store Decor.
 The location would gain a [2-Stage]({{< ref "wiki/2-Stage.md" >}}) in 1993 as well.

 ### Fun Zone & Pizza ###
 Fun Zone & Pizza was created after Chico Lost it's license to the CEC IP.
-The location would retrofit its animatronics & replace old CEC Decor with new ones.
+The location would retrofit its animatronics & replace old CEC Decor with new ones (with some allegedly hidden from public view).
 The company used a dog, cow, & lion as the mascot costumes placed over the bots.
 The Location would use dollar store items & frozen pizza instead of corporate items.
+The wall decor also became generic mascot ones though they kept the salad bar sign.

-The only location of Fun Zone & Pizza would be Chico, CA as it would close in late 2011.
+The only location of Fun Zone & Pizza would be Chico, CA as it would close in late 2011 due to unprofitability.

 ## Stages ##
 {| class='wikitable'